Sunefei/sunefei.github.io/_pages/about.md

 News
 ------

-- [2025.1] Our paper "[Multi-Label Node Classification with Label Influence Propagation](https://openreview.net/forum?id=3X3LuwzZrl&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2025%2FConference%2FAuthors%23your-submissions))" is accepted by ICLR 2025.
+- [2025.1] Our paper "[Multi-Label Node Classification with Label Influence Propagation](https://openreview.net/pdf?id=3X3LuwzZrl)" is accepted by ICLR 2025.
+Hope to see you in Singapore🇸🇬!!
+- [2025.1] One co-authored paper accepted by WWW'25 (Oral)!
+Congrats to Yufei He! "[UniGraph2: Learning a Unified Embedding Space to Bind Multimodal Graphs](https://openreview.net/forum?id=lEQEKUpXt6#discussion)".
 - [2024.11] Our paper "[Handling Feature Heterogeneity with Learnable Graph Patches](http://yangy.org/works/gnn/KDD25_GraphPatches.pdf)" is accepted by KDD 2025.
 - [2024.10] Attended SMP'24 and received the [**Best Poster Award**](https://mp.weixin.qq.com/s/7z6ehuyRZJb2CkSUtOvMww)!
 Thank you all for the recognition!
 - [2024.10] Our paper "[G-Retriever: Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering](https://arxiv.org/abs/2402.07630)" is accepted by NeurIPS 2024.
 Congrats to [Xiaoxin He](https://xiaoxinhe.github.io/)!